hcussi/java-lyrics/README.md

 ### Mongo DB

 Will be used with users and lyrics collections.
+You can connect to the DB `lyricsdb` using MongoDB Compass.

 ### Kafka

 Will be used for async event driven communication.
+Visit [http://localhost:9099/](http://localhost:9099/) and check that the cluster has been connected successfully.

 WIP